Soccer-LaLiga condemns hate speech after Vinicius Jr racially abused

 Local media also reported that monkey noises and chants of "Vinicius, die" were heard throughout the game.

-"We denounce all incidents inside and outside stadiums," a LaLiga spokesperson told the BBC.
-"We work with clubs to keep our football friendly and enjoyable.

-"Hate speech has no place in LaLiga and we always work with the clubs and the authorities to identify and bring to justice any such case."
+"Hate speech has no place in LaLiga and we always work with the clubs and the authorities to identify and bring to justice any such case," LaLiga said in a statement.

+"We denounce all incidents inside and outside stadiums and work with clubs to keep our football friendly and enjoyable.

+"LaLiga always reports any incidents of hate speech or violence to the authorities and assists in the investigation.
+We will do the same with what happened on Sunday night."

 The clubs have not commented on the incidents.